#1- Style yourself first!

 #3.
 Pick colors that compliment instead of match

 When picking colors I suggest 1-2 colors combined with an assortment of neutrals to keep things looking cohesive, yet natural.
 All neutrals go together so if you're struggling with coordinating colors- keep everyone in neutrals (brown, tan, grey, cream, muted greens, and blues) and you're golden!

-Try to avoid too much of one color, like everyone in the same shade of khaki pants or everyone in white tops, as that can look awkward and unnatural.
+Try to avoid too much of one color, like everyone in the same shade of khaki pants or everyone in white tops, as that can look awkward/unnatural and people will start to blend together, making it difficult to differentiate where one person starts and another ends.
 However, using different shades of the same color generally works very well, especially with muted and earthy tones.
 Below are a few examples of color pallets- if you need more inspiration you can find many more on Pinterest!

 #4.
 Take the location into consideration

-We will be in an outdoor, fall, natural setting, so formal blacks and crisp whites while sitting/standing on a hiking trail can look harsh and a little out of place.
+We will be in an natural setting, so formal blacks and crisp whites while sitting/standing near lots of plants, greenery, dirt, etc. can look harsh and a little out of place.
 Creams and charcoal or other dark neutrals work well as a substitute.
 Not to say you can't wear black or white though!
 If you do I would just suggest softening them with another layer in a neutral or muted color.

 In addition, I personally would avoid neon or extremely bright colors.
 Extremely bright or neon colors can reflect onto your skin or on someone else's skin if they are standing close to you, making you or them look bright pink/orange/etc. If you really like those colors though and want them represented in your portraits, I would try to keep them away from your face.
 Scarves work as a great buffer in those cases as you can see in the first photo at the top of the page.